Planning an Education Visit

 A Museum staff member will greet you and give your group a health and safety briefing on what to do if there is an emergency.

 How much does it cost?

 Most education programmes are provided free of charge, however a koha is appreciated, typically $2.00 person.
-If the programme involves visiting Discovery, Quake City, Riccarton House or Riccarton Bush, there is a $2.00 cost for each visitor.
+If the programme involves visiting Quake City, Riccarton House or Riccarton Bush, there is a $2.00 cost for each visitor.

-Payment can be made on the day at the Discovery reception, either by cash, cheque (payable to Canterbury Museum) or eftpos.
-Alternatively, an invoice can be sent to the school/organisation.
+We are currently unable to take payments on the day of your arrival.
+Please contact us if you need an invoice sent to your school/organisation.
 Please ensure that one payment is made for a group, rather than individual payments.